Telescopic actions: Telescopic orbifolds

 After these gluings, all white points and the point $z$ on the diagram become regular; i.e., they all admit a neighborhood isometric to an open set in $\HH^3$.
 The blue points lie on a singular line, perpendicular to the plane of the diagram; this line has conical angle $\pi$ around it and therefore the corresponding singularity is modeled on the orientation preserving action $\ZZ_2\acts\HH^3$.
 All the purple points, except $z$, lie at the ends of dashed lines and they become isolated singularities modeled on the action $\ZZ_2\acts\HH^3$ by central symmetry.
 Indeed, a simple loop on $Y_2$ encircling a purple point represents an orientation reversing path in the space obtained after gluing (by construction, the normal to $Y_2$ changes its direction along such a path).

-As a result, we obtain a space glued from regular right-angled dodecahedra with an involution $\sigma$.
-This space has a natural structure of an orbifold.
+As a result, we obtain a space glued from regular right-angled dodecahedra with an isometric involution $\sigma$.
+This space has a natural structure of hyperbolic orbifold.
 Each vertex on the diagram that is an end of a dashed line corresponds to a singularity modeled by the action of $\ZZ_2$ by central symmetry; at the boundary of the orbifold we have orientation reversing actions of $\ZZ_2$, $\ZZ_2\oplus\ZZ_2$ and $\ZZ_2\oplus\ZZ_2\oplus\ZZ_2$, and the rest of the singularities are given by orientation preserving actions of $\ZZ_2$.

 Taking the quotient of this orbifold by $\sigma$, we get a new 3-dimensional orbifold, say $\mathcal P_3$; it has two more singularities at the images of $z_{\text{red}}$ and $z_{\text{green}}$, both modeled on the action of $\ZZ_2$ by central symmetry.
 (That is why we color $z$ in purple on the diagram.)
-Thus, on each two-cell of $Y$ we get at least one singularity modeled by the action of $\ZZ_2$ by central symmetry.

-By our construction the orbihedron $Y$ is sitting naturally inside the orbifold $\mathcal P_3$.
-This is just the diagram quotient by the involution with the choice of points $p_1,...,p_{12}$ specified above.
-Each branching point $p_i\in Y$ belongs to the singular locus of $\mathcal P_3$ modeled on a $\ZZ_2$ action; either by central symmetry or by reflection in a line.
-The choice of $12$ points was done in such a way that on each two-cell of $Y$ (black, white, green and red) we have one singular point modeled on the action of $\ZZ_2$ by central symmetry which is not one of $p_i$.
+By our construction \begin{itemize} \item $|Y|$ is sitting naturally inside $|\mathcal P_3|$.
+(Note however that the inclusion $|Y|\z\hookrightarrow|\mathcal P_3|$ is not induced by a legitimate embedding in the orbihedra-category.)

+\item Each branching point $p_i\in Y$ belongs to the singular locus of $\mathcal P_3$ modeled on a $\ZZ_2$ action; either by central symmetry or by reflection in a line.
+The choice of $12$ points was done in such a way that on each two-cell of $Y$ (black, white, green and red) we have one singular point of $\mathcal P_3$ modeled on the action of $\ZZ_2$ by central symmetry which is not a branching point of $Y$; i.e., not one of $p_i$. \end{itemize}